simonmichael/hledger/hledger/hledger.m4.md

 Generally you can mix options and query arguments, and the resulting query will be their intersection (perhaps excluding the `-p/--period` option).

+## Querying with account aliases

+When account names are [rewritten](rewriting-accounts) with `--alias` or `alias`, note that `acct:` will match either the old or the new account name.

+## Querying with cost or value

+When amounts are converted to other commodities in [cost](#costing) or [value](#valuation) reports, note that `cur:` matches the new commodity symbol, and not the old one, and `amt:` matches the new quantity, and not the old one.
+Note: this changed in hledger 1.22, previously it was the reverse, see the discussion at [#1625](https://github.com/simonmichael/hledger/issues/1625).

 # COSTING

 The `-B/--cost` flag converts amounts to their cost or sale amount at transaction time,